Jmtechh/ActiveDirectoryLab/README.md

 <h2>Description</h2>
 The aim of this lab is to pracitce using Active directory via virtual box.
 In this lab I create two Windows virtual machines.
-One of them will be the domain controller which I will install Active Directory and the other will be the client PC that will be under the domain of the domain controller PC.
-One of the goals of this lab is to enable network communication between the two virtual machines through IP address, routing and NAT.
-Another goal is to create multiple users and input it into Active Directory under the users folder.
-This will be done by running a script in powershell that automatically inputs a list of users/names into the AD system.
+One of them will be the domain controller which I will install Active Directory and the other will be the client which will be under the domain of the domain controller vm.
+One of the goals of this lab is to enable network communication between the two virtual machines through IP addressing, routing and NAT.
+Another goal is to create multiple users and input it into Active Directory.
+This will be done by running a script in powershell that automatically inputs a list of users/names into the Acitve Directory system.

 <h2>Utilities Used</h2>